An intrinsic nonlinear Ohmic current

 The Hamiltonian is given in form of the block matrices, in which the blocks are written as $h_{11}=e_1$, $h_{22}=e_2$,

 where $\sigma$ are the Pauli matrixes, $M_{ij}$ are defined as the vectors of which only the $(i, j)$ entry is 1 and the rest are zero. $e_{1}$-$e_{3}$ and $r_{1}$-$r_4$ are the model parameters.
 The model is two-fold degenerate at $\bm{k}=0$, as shown in \Fig{fig2}(a).
 As a consequence, the Berry connections are mostly contributed by these two bands.
 In addition, the energy spectrum shows $C_{3}^z$-symmetry [as seen in \Fig{fig2}(b)], which is required by MPG $\bar{3}^\prime \text{m}^\prime$.
-In addition, the model contains $C_{2}^{x}$-symmetry, and the nonvanishing transverse response comes from $\sigma_{\text{NHT}}^{xyy}$ \cite{supp}.
+In addition, the model contains $C_{2}^{x}$-symmetry, and the nonvanishing transverse response comes from $\sigma_{\text{INOC}}^{xyy}$ \cite{supp}.

-The integrand $\Gamma^{xyy}$ for the lower band of these two bands is plotted in \Fig{fig2}(c).
-One observes that $\Gamma^{xyy}$ respects the reflection-antisymmetry in the momentum space with $\Gamma^{xyy}(\bm{k})=-\Gamma^{xyy}(-\bm{k})$.
-While the distribution function $f_{m}$ of this band contains $C_{3}^{z}$ symmetry and reflection-symmetry violated.
-As a consequence, the mismatch between the inversion antisymmetry of $\Gamma^{xyy}$ and the $C_{3}^{z}$ symmetry of $f_{m}$ results in a nonzero $\sigma_{\text{NHT}}^{xyy}$.
-The $\sigma_{\text{NHT}}^{xyy}$ as a function of Fermi energy is shown in \Fig{fig2}(d).
-As the Fermi energy approaches to the degenerate point, the magnitude of the Berry connection becomes large due to the rapid changes of Bloch wave functions, leading to a large value of $\sigma_{\text{NHT}}^{xyy}$.
+The integrand $\Gamma^{xyy}$ in the momentum space for the lower band of these two bands is plotted in \Fig{fig2}(c).
+One observes that $\Gamma^{xyy}$ of this band does not preserve the inversion symmetry.
+As a consequence, the mismatch between the inversion antisymmetry of $\Gamma^{xyy}$ and the $C_{3}^{z}$ symmetry of $f_{m}$ results in a nonzero $\sigma_{\text{INOC}}^{xyy}$.
+The $\sigma_{\text{INOC}}^{xyy}$ as a function of Fermi energy is shown in \Fig{fig2}(d).
+As the Fermi energy approaches to the degenerate point, the magnitude of the Berry connection becomes large due to the rapid changes of Bloch wave functions, leading to a large value of $\sigma_{\text{INOC}}^{xyy}$.

-The material $\rm{AgRuO_{3}}$ reveals an antiferromagnetic transition at $T=342(3)$ K \cite{PhysRevB.103.214413}, for which the MPG is $\bar{3}^\prime \text{m}^\prime$ and it is possible to observe the intrinsic NHT current as the unique transverse response.
-We also expect the recently synthesized magnetoelectric honeycomb $\rm{Mn_4 Ta_2 O_9}$ \cite{PhysRevB.98.134438} would be the similar platform to manifest the NHT current.
-Other materials whose MPGs belong to the second row in Table II in Supplementary Material are also the candidate materials to observe the NHT current.
+The material $\rm{AgRuO_{3}}$ reveals an antiferromagnetic transition at $T=342(3)$ K \cite{PhysRevB.103.214413}, for which the MPG is $\bar{3}^\prime \text{m}^\prime$ and it is possible to observe the INOC as the unique transverse response.
+We also expect the recently synthesized magnetoelectric honeycomb $\rm{Mn_4 Ta_2 O_9}$ \cite{PhysRevB.98.134438} would be the similar platform to manifest the INOC.
+Other materials whose MPGs belong to the second row in Table II in Supplementary Material are also the candidate materials to observe the INOC.